Lisbon, Portugal

 Taxis and Uber: Uber is widely available and generally preferred by visitors — app-based rides eliminate communication friction and provide a record of your trip.
 No documented pattern of discrimination by drivers.
 Exercise the same low-level awareness you would anywhere: if a ride feels off, cancel and rebook.

 Beaches and public spaces: The beaches nearest Lisbon — Cascais, Estoril, Costa da Caparica — are relaxed and internationally oriented.
 PDA is fine.
-The Príncipe Real gardens and Bairro Alto terraces are actively queer-friendly outdoor spaces where no awareness is necessary.
+The Príncipe Real gardens and Bairro Alto terraces are actively welcoming outdoor spaces where no awareness is necessary.

 Late night: Lisbon runs late by European standards — bars fill after midnight, clubs after 2am.
 Bairro Alto's street party scene can get chaotic but is generally safe.
 Standard late-night city awareness applies: well-lit streets, Uber for longer trips home.
 There is no specific documented pattern of late-night targeting of LGBTQ+ people in this city.